MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/using-net-rings-and-net-ring-iterators.md

 ## NET_RING post and drain operations

 Each element in a **NET_RING** is owned by either the client driver or NetAdapterCx.
 The **NET_RING** contains three indices that control ownership and mark sections of the **NET_RING**.
-Manipulating these indices during a packet queue's [*EvtPacketQueueAdvance*](https://docs.microsoft.com/windows-hardware/drivers/ddi/content/netpacketqueue/nc-netpacketqueue-evt_packet_queue_advance) callback is how client drivers transfer network data between the system and NIC hardware.
+Manipulating these indices during a packet queue's [*EvtPacketQueueAdvance*](https://docs.microsoft.com/windows-hardware/drivers/ddi/content/netpacketqueue/nc-netpacketqueue-evt_packet_queue_advance) callback is how client drivers transfer network data between the system and the network interface card (NIC) hardware.

 > [!NOTE]
 > This section describes the **NET_RING** indices and their underlying post and drain concepts for transferring network data.
 To perform operations on a **NET_RING**, client drivers call into the Net Ring Iterator Interface, described in the [next section](#net-ring-iterator-interface-overview).